pivotal-cf/docs-pks/nsxt-ingress-srvc-lb.hbs.md

                   number: 80
     ```

 * If you create **Ingress Rule Example 1** before **Ingress Rule Example 2**,
 then `svc-ingress1` serves the `test.com/testpath` URI because inbound requests hit the `host: test.com` and `path: /testpath` NSX ingress rule first.

 * If you create **Ingress Rule Example 2** before **Ingress Rule Example 1**, then `svc2-ingress2` serves the `test.com/testpath` URI because inbound requests hit the `host: test.com` NSX ingress rule first.

 For more information about Kubernetes ingress resources,
 see [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) in the Kubernetes documentation.

 ## <a id='lb'></a> The NSX Load Balancer Service

 NSX supports autoscaling, which spins up a new Kubernetes `type: LoadBalancer` service
 if the previous one has reached its scale limit.
 The NSX load balancer that is
-automatically provisioned by Tanzu Kubernetes Grid Integrated Edition provides two Layer 7 virtual servers
+automatically provisioned by {{  vars.product }} provides two Layer 7 virtual servers
 for Kubernetes ingress resources, one for HTTP and the other for HTTPS.

 For more information, see [Supported Load Balancer Features](https://techdocs.broadcom.com/us/en/vmware-cis/nsx/vmware-nsx/4-2/administration-guide/load-balancer/key-load-balancer-concepts/supported-load-balancer-features.html)
 in the NSX documentation.

 The following is the format for the Kubernetes `LoadBalancer` service definition: